• Organised by Rural Pact

 • Build participants’ capacity to draw insights and lessons that improve the design and implementation of territorial instruments in rural areas through the National and Regional Partnership Plans.

-The webinar is targeted at public authorities at national, regional and local levels, programme designers and implementers, and promoters of territorial instruments, including potential local project holders, and local, regional and national private and public actors.
+The webinar was targeted at public authorities at national, regional and local levels, programme designers and implementers, and promoters of territorial instruments, including potential local project holders, and local, regional and national private and public actors.

 Background